 Chewton Glen, New Forest

 The hydropool steals the show at Chewton Glen – it’s seriously huge and utterly fabulous.
 The rest of this sumptuous spa isn’t short on space either and includes a large indoor swimming pool, aromatherapy saunas, steam room, outdoor whirlpool and a great pool bar with buffet.
 Stay the night if you can – the spa is just one part of this luxurious country house retreat.

 A 45-minute warm oil massage from the Chewton Glen Body Collection costs £80

 One of the few remaining old-school health farms, this should not be top of your list if you want a relaxing day of massage, finished off by champagne at the bar.
 Instead, this independently owned spa focuses on health, wellness and recuperation programmes, aiming to send you away properly cleansed and detoxed – in other words, a proper physical MOT.

 Serenity Spa at Seaham Hall, County Durham

-Forget the usual generic global brands – this spa (one of the biggest in the North-east) focuses on natural, organic and high quality beauty products including Sundara Holistic, Ytsara and Ishga.
-The spa offers pool with massage stations, hammam and Jacuzzi, outdoor hot tubs and sanarium, just to name a few.
+Forget the usual generic global brands – this spa (one of the biggest in the North-East) focuses on natural, organic and high quality beauty products including Sundara Holistic, Ytsara and Ishga.
+The spa offers pool with massage stations, hamam and Jacuzzi, outdoor hot tubs and sanarium, just to name a few.
 We like the informal service too.

 Centerparcs Aqua Sana, Bedfordshire